mtquach2/RyukyuTwo/README.md

   - 2P (2 Pair): 2 sets of pair number cards
   - 1P (Pair): 2 of the same number card

-# How to Play (Default Keyboard Keys):
+# How to Play:
-  - Players must first insert coins to play -> Shift
-  - Once coins are inserted press start -> Return/Enter
-  - Move left and right to choose a card/column -> Left/Right Arrow Keys
+  - Move left and right to choose a card/column -> Drag Mouse
-    - To select a card/column use b button -> X
+    - To select a card/column use b button -> Left Mouse Click
-  - To cancel/undo a move use the y button -> S
+  - To cancel/undo a move use the y button -> Backspace

 # About:
 This web-based game is created by Kenny Dong, Teresa Mei, and Michelle Quach with the supervision of Jon Rahoi (also creative director/sponsor of project).